-Rapid Rehousing programs will use SPDAT tools (through the HMIS per Coordinated Entry) to determine and prioritize who will receive RRH assistance.
+Rapid Rehcusing programs will use SPDAT tools (through the HMIS per Coordinated Entry) to determine and prontize who will receive RRH assistance.
 Households with moderate or severe service needs will be offered rapid rehousing assistance.
-Families and individuals with low service needs are not currently served with these beds.
+Families and individuals with two service needs are not currently served with these beds.